Mahalia Jackson: Rise of gospel music in Chicago (c. 1928)

 This difference between the styles in Northern urban churches and the South was vividly illustrated when the Johnson Singers appeared at a church one evening and Jackson stood out to sing solo, scandalizing the pastor with her exuberant shouts.
 He accused her of blasphemy, bringing "twisting jazz" into the church.
 Jackson was momentarily shocked before retorting, "This is the way we sing down South!"
 The minister was not alone in his apprehension.
 She was often so involved in singing she was mostly unaware how she moved her body.
-To hide her movements, pastors urged her to wear loose fitting robes which she often lifted a few inches from the ground, and they accused her of employing "snake hips" while dancing when the spirit moved her.
+To hide her movements, pastors urged her to wear loose fitting robes which she often lifted a few inches from the ground, and accused her of employing "snake hips" while dancing when the spirit moved her.
 Enduring another indignity, Jackson scraped together four dollars to pay a talented black operatic tenor for a professional assessment of her voice.
 She was dismayed when the professor chastised her: "You've got to learn to stop hollering.
 It will take time to build up your voice.
 The way you sing is not a credit to the Negro race.
 You've got to learn to sing songs so that white people can understand them."

 Soon Jackson found the mentor she was seeking.
 Thomas A. Dorsey, a seasoned blues musician trying to transition to gospel music, trained Jackson for two months, persuading her to sing slower songs to maximize their emotional effect.
 Dorsey had a motive: he needed a singer to help sell his sheet music.
 He recruited Jackson to stand on Chicago street corners with him and sing his songs, hoping to sell them for ten cents a page.
 It was not the financial success Dorsey hoped for, but their collaboration resulted in the unintentional conception of gospel blues solo singing in Chicago.
 (Note: Dorsey helped create the first gospel choir and its characteristic sound in 1931.
 (Harris, pp. 180–208.))